 Test Application Forms:

-(The application forms are available in MS Word and PDF formats which may be emailed or faxed when completed.
+(The application forms are available in PDF format which may be emailed or faxed when completed.